cosmos/cosmos-sdk/x/gov/atlas/atlas-v0.41.x.md

       // ...
     }
   ```
-5. Add the <module_name> store key to the group of store keys.
+5. Add the gov store key to the group of store keys.

   ```go
    func NewApp(...) *App {